-- The entire unpaid balance of your loan and any interest you owe becomes immediately due (this is called "acceleration"). - You will lose eligibility for additional federal student aid. - The default will be reported to credit bureaus, damaging your credit rating and affecting your ability to buy a car or house or to get a credit card. - Your tax refunds and federal benefit payments may be withheld and applied toward repayment of your defaulted loan (this is called "treasury offset"). - Your wages will be garnished.
-This means your employer may be required to withhold a portion of your pay and send it to your loan holder to repay your defaulted loan. - Your loan holder can take you to court.
+- The entire unpaid balance of your loan and any interest you owe becomes immediately due (this is called "acceleration"). - You will lose eligibility for additional federal student aid. - The default will be reported to credit bureaus, damaging your credit rating and affecting your ability to buy a car or house or to get a credit card. - Your tax refunds and federal benefit payments may be withheld and applied toward repayment of your defaulted loan (this is called "treasury offset"). - · Your wages will be garnished.
+This means your employer may be required to withhold a portion of your pay and send it to your loan holder to repay your defaulted loan. - · Your loan holder can take you to court.

-Sample Standard Repayr Loan Amount nent Schedule \$9,500.00
+Sample Standard Repayment Schedule

-Interest Rate 4.99%
+\$9.500.00 Loan Amount Interest Rate 4 99%

-Repayment Summary Months in Repayment 120
+Repayment Summary

-Monthly Payment \$101.00

-Total Interest Payment \$2,586.00

-Total Loan Payment \$12,086.00
+120 Months in Repayment \$101.00 Monthly Payment Total Interest Payment \$2,586.00 Total Loan Payment \$12,086.00